neicnordic/sensitive-data-archive/docs/decisions/0004-separate-passport-clearinghouse-service.md

 ## Pros and Cons of the Options

-### Option 1: Separate Visa Authorization Service with local caching
+### Option 1: Separate Visa Authorization Service

 Extract the visa validation logic from `sda/cmd/download/visa/` and `sda/cmd/download/middleware/auth.go` into a dedicated service.
+The authorization service maintains an in-process ristretto cache; download pods become stateless for authorization and hold no cache.

 **Current architecture:**